 The petition must show:

 If the deceased passed away more than two years prior to the filing of the petition, any remaining creditor claims will be extinguished.
 Thus, in that circumstance, no due diligence is required to determine outstanding liabilities.
-If, however, the deceased has passed away more recently, the petitioner is required to make a diligent effort to identify creditors, serve them with a copy of the petition, and then make arrangement for payment of the debt if estate assets allow.
+If, however, the deceased has passed away more recently, the petitioner is required to make a diligent effort to identify creditors, serve them with a copy of the petition, and make arrangements for payment of the debt if estate assets allow.

 Summary administration is simpler and more straightforward than the formal probate process, but that doesn’t mean it’s easy or intuitive.
 Even determining whether an estate may be managed through the summary process can be complicated.
 An experienced Florida probate attorney can help you move the estate forward with confidence.

 - Determine whether summary administration or the formal probate process is appropriate

 - Ensure that creditors are properly served, if necessary

 - Create a distribution plan that will be fair, efficient and and acceptable to the court

 Just fill out the form at the bottom of this page or call (386) 272-7445 to schedule a consultation.

 They are well organized, detail oriented, and always looking for the best solution to the client's situation (not just the easy fix).- Chris B.